stacksgov/grants-program/docs/Grant-Process-and-Payments.md

 <br/>

 ### C. Milestone Phase
-Depending on the size of your project budget you may either skip this step, or repeat it several times (see this [chart] for details), but in general, a Milestone Phase consists of:
+Depending on the size of your project budget you may either skip this step, or repeat it several times (see this [chart](#payment-quantity-milestone-quantity--payment-sizing) for details).
+Please review [Deliverable Delivery Guidelines](https://github.com/stacksgov/Stacks-Grant-Launchpad/wiki/Deliverable-Delivery-Guidelines) for additional details.
-- Post a link to the completed work and request a review by commenting on your Github issue.
-- Allow the Stacks community an opportunity to review and comment on your work verifying it is done as outlined in the project application.
-- Once it is determined the work matches the approved project application your Milestone Payment will be disbursed.
-- In total, this process will take 1-3 weeks.

 <br/>

 ### D. Final Deliverable Phase
 The Final Deliverable Phase works just like a Milestone Phase.
 At the conclusion of this phase you will be awarded your final payment.
+Please review [Deliverable Delivery Guidelines](https://github.com/stacksgov/Stacks-Grant-Launchpad/wiki/Deliverable-Delivery-Guidelines) for additional details.

 <br/>